ryantcullen/stock-bot/README.md

 # stock-bot

-This is an attempt at making a script that can trade stocks on a weekly basis to out perform the market.
+A script that can trade stocks on a daily basis in an attempt to out perform the market.